-Hawo stares at the television, wide-eyed, and frightened.
-A young reporter holds his hand to his ear and shouts into the microphone, “Witnesses are saying the clerk handed over the cash before he was shot.”
+HAWO stares at the television, wide-eyed, frightened.
+A young reporter holds his hand to his ear and shouts into the microphone: “Witnesses are saying the clerk handed over the cash before he was shot!”
 Behind the man, a crowd gathers outside the Garissa Store in South Minneapolis.
-Women wail while men shout and curse.
-Hawo and her three children sit still, the rice and goat meat, either lay rolled in their suspended fists or on the plates, untouched.
+People wail, more people shout and curse.
+Hawo and her three children sit still, the rice and goat meat in their fists and plates untouched.

-“People have been shot and killed,” Naima translates for Hawo.
+“People have been shot and killed,” Naima says.

-On hearing the word killed, her curious six-year-old twin boys look at each other simultaneously.
+On hearing the word killed, her curious six-year-old twin boys look at each other.

 “He doesn’t know,” Naima replies.

 Hawo has no answers either, but like everything Somali, plenty of speculations make rounds in their heads.

 The camera pans across the scene.
 Blood streams from under the store door and drips down like drops from a faucet that wasn’t squeezed tight enough.
 Slowly, the blood flows and disappears into the cracks of the storefront and onto the curb where the earth swallows it up.
 In the distance, the police talk on their walkie-talkies.
 Their cars, doors open, flash red and blue.
 The camera pulls in closer, bringing into focus the faces of speakers getting into position.
 The large stature of the police chief and the more petite mayor come into view—two men standing side by side, each taking brief turns to answer questions from reporters.

 That’s when things become clear to Hawo.
 Though she cannot make out the language of their words, the language of their bodies tells her all she needs to know.